nnethercote/perf-book/src/heap-allocations.md

-This growth strategy is typical for growable data structures and reasonable in the general case, but if you know in advance the likely length of a vector you can do often do better.
+This growth strategy is typical for growable data structures and reasonable in the general case, but if you know in advance the likely length of a vector you can often do better.
 If you have a hot vector allocation site (e.g. a hot [`Vec::push`] call), it is worth using [`eprintln!`] to print the vector length at that site and then doing some post-processing (e.g. with [`counts`]) to determine the length distribution.
 For example, you might have many short